Kalifa Manneh: Club career

 At the age of 15, Manneh escaped Gambia in a boat and landed in Sicily as a refugee.
 That year, he auditioned for Catania and joined their youth academy.
 Manneh made his professional debut with Catania in a 0-0 Serie C tie with Juve Stabia on 14 May 2017.

 On 3 January 2020, Carrarese terminated the loan agreement with Catania.

 On 15 July 2021, he signed a three-year contract with Perugia.
 On 31 January 2022, Manneh was loaned to Taranto.

+On 31 August 2023, Manneh signed with Alessandria for one season.
+On 30 January 2024, Manneh moved to Foggia.

 International career

-Manneh debuted for the Gambia national football team in a friendly 1-0 win over Guinea on 7 June 2019.
+Manneh debuted for the Gambia national football team in a friendly 1–0 win over Guinea on 7 June 2019.